 The publications listed here are by current and former members of LSE – faculty, researchers, Visiting Fellows, and others.
 Given the volume of academic output for each country from LSE, this listing is incomplete despite our best efforts.
 Please note that the listing does not include monographs or edited volumes.

 The website has been designed and populated by SOAK, a digital and data design agency based in London.
 The commemorative logos for Bangladesh, India and Pakistan, representing the national flower of each country, have been designed by Oroon Das, a graphics designer based in Delhi.
 The South Asia Centre acknowledges the financial support of the LSE Knowledge Exchange and Impact Fund, and LSE Research and Knowledge Exchange.

 PLEASE NOTE: The pages may take some time to load depending on the speed of broadband, and some users may need to occasionally refresh the page to continue using it.

-The data presented here is due to be updated next in the summer of 2022.
+The data presented here is due to be updated next in the winter of 2022.

 The Centre is keen to know how users are using this data, and where there may be inaccuracies.
 Please write to firstname.lastname@example.org for feedback and comments.

 To know more about the LSE South Asia Centre and its activities, please visit https://www.lse.ac.uk/south-asia-centre